grezxune/tommy_treb/about/index.md

 tags: [about, tommy, treb, python, mongo, mongodb, react, reactjs, firebase, node, nodejs]
 ---

 My name is Tommy Treb and I am a software developer.
-I love thinking up new ideas and bringing them to live with code.
+I love thinking up new ideas and bringing them to life with code.
 I also have the same love (and sometimes hate) for the game of billiards.
 It is just too fun.

 ![My movie poster]({{ "/assets/img/movie-poster.png" | absolute_url }})